moogacs/docs.buf.build/docs/lint/rules.md

 ## What we left out

-We think that the above lint rules represent a set that will sufficiently enforce consistent and maintainable Protobuf schemas, including for large organizations, without being so opinionated as to not let your organization make it's own design decisions.
+We think that the above lint rules represent a set that sufficiently enforces consistent and maintainable Protobuf schemas, including for large organizations, without being so opinionated as to not let your organization make its own design decisions.
 Regardless, there are some potential rules we purposefully did not write that deserve special mention.

 ### File option values